Join my IELTS telegram channel

 IELTS Life Skills are also exams aimed at the UK particularly for someone emigrating there as a secondary applicant.
 Life Skills exams exist for levels A1, A2 and B1, although A2 can only be taken in the UK.
 The idea is that someone going to the UK with A1 level English should get to and take the B1 level certificate within 2 years.

 The IELTS indicator is an exam that was brought in during the Covid-19 pandemic.
 It may still be happening in some parts of the world where face to face tests are not possible.
 The idea was that this would give universities an indication, but candidates should still do a normal IELTS test when they can.

 Finally, you need to decide (for the academic and general training tests) whether you wish to take the exam as a computer-based or paper-based exam.
-There are advantages and disadvantages to both which I hope to make a post about someday.
+There are advantages and disadvantages to both which are covered here.

 The academic and general training exams consist of the following:

 30 minutes (plus 10 minutes to transfer your answers to an answer sheet).

 Sections 1 & 2 are general situations, while 3 & 4 are academic.
 However, all candidates take the same test.

 The audio is played ONCE only.

 Answer questions on familiar topics e.g. family, hobbies, work or study.

 Talk about a topic for 1-2 minutes.
 You have 1 minute to prepare notes beforehand.